Americas Got Talent Season 12 Episode 2: June 6, 2017, Recap, Schedule

-America’s Got Talent Season 12, Episode 2 opened with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell behind the table, closely watching the auditions and ready to send performers through to the next round that aired at 8 p.m.
+America’s Got Talent Season 12, Episode 2 opened with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell behind the table, eagerly watching the contestants and ready to send them through to the next round in a show that aired at 8 p.m.
 ET Tuesday, June 6.

-Eleven acts were on the show and 10 of them got through.
-One made it to the nest round because Howie changed his “no” vote to “yes.”
+Eleven acts were on the show and all but one made it through.
+One of those acts made it to the next round because Howie changed his “no” vote to “yes.”
 One was booted off because it was full of hot air.
 You’ll see what I mean.

 Below find results and a recap of Season 12’s Episode 2, the season schedule and information about previous winners.